Turtles All the Way Down (novel): Plot summary

 Aza reads Daisy's fan fiction for the first time and discovers that Daisy has been using it as a vent for her frustrations with Aza.
 She continues to spiral into a panic attack which results in her drinking hand sanitizer and passing out.
 Their friendship deteriorates, culminating in a heated argument while Aza is driving on the highway that results in a car accident.
 Aza spends eight days in the hospital, during which she again has a panic attack, due to her fears of C. diff, and drinks sanitizer again, this time being caught by her mother.
 She recovers and goes on to rekindle her friendship with Daisy.
-Aza also begins to improve her abilities to manage her compulsions by practicing exposure and response prevention (ERP) and taking new prescriptions.
+Aza also begins to improve her abilities to manage her compulsions by focusing on routine (include fulfilling her promise to Noah of help finding his father), practicing exposure and response prevention (ERP), and taking new prescriptions.

 Later, at an underground art exhibition inside an unfinished drainage tunnel system off of Pogue's Run that Russell Pickett's company was responsible for, Aza and Daisy go exploring on their own.
-After noticing the stench of putrefaction emanating from the area they realize that this was where Russell Picket had run off to, and they suspect that the billionaire has already died.
+After noticing the stench of putrefaction emanating from the area they realize that this was where Russell Pickett had run off to, and they suspect that the billionaire has already died.
 Aza tells Davis of their discovery, and he makes an anonymous tip to the police.
 The authorities locate the body, which is later reported to be that of Russell Pickett.

 Given the loss of their parents and home, added to the fact that their father had left his entire fortune to his pet tuatara, Davis and Noah decide to relocate to Colorado, where they have rented a house and will be attending school.
 As Davis and Aza say their goodbyes, Aza reflects on the open possibilities of her future.

 Publication history

 A section of the novel was read aloud by Green during the Project for Awesome live stream in December 2016.
 In order to protect the book's copyright, this section of the live stream was not archived and is no longer available online.
 In the months leading up to the novel's announcement, Green left various clues in his weekly Vlogbrothers videos, whereupon some members of Nerdfighteria worked together to solve these hints and reveal more information about the book.
 In September, Green posted a video of himself narrating the first chapter of the novel on the Vlogbrothers channel.

-The New York Times described the novel and its focus on crippling anxiety as Green's most personal book yet.
 Upon the release of his book, he and his brother Hank Green went on a book tour.